techidaily/site-win11-tips/source/_posts/configuring-the-functionality-of-fn-keys-on-modern-pcs-windows-11.md

  Changes to Fn keys are safe and do not have any negative consequences.
 The customization options for the keys within Windows are limited, but there are quite a few third-party resources that you can look into if you want to modify keys a step further.

- On Windows, you can also[disable specific keys on your keyboard](https://www.makeuseof.com/tag/disable-specific-keys-keyboard-windows-10/) so you can avoid accidentally pressing keys you don't use.
+ On Windows, you can also [disable specific keys on your keyboard](https://www.makeuseof.com/tag/disable-specific-keys-keyboard-windows-10/) so you can avoid accidentally pressing keys you don't use.
 As a general rule, if you follow the steps carefully, you should have no problems.

  Here are some considerations to help you decide if changing the Fn keys is a good idea for you: